-Indulgent meals full of flavour are perfect for the season and salmon always feels so posh and special whatever way you choose to serve it.
+Indulgent meals full of flavour are perfect for the season.
+Salmon always feels so posh and special whichever way you choose to serve it.
 This recipe is made just that little bit extra special as you break open the pastry parcel and watch the creamy sauce spill out onto the plate.

-You can create this dish and chill it until you are ready to bake.
+You can prepare your salmon en croute ahead of time and chill it until you are ready to bake.
 Perfect for morning preparations if you are having friends over for dinner, you can just throw it in the oven when you need to and out will come golden, pastry goodness.

 Creamy Dill Salmon En Croute